 - Small businesses: Small businesses may have an individual or a small team of sales reps, a clearly defined CRM process to make sure that everyone is on the same page, and that customers and sales opportunities don’t get lost or overlooked.

-- Mid-sized to large businesses: The larger the business, the greater the role the CRM process plays in streamlining your sales efforts.
+- Mid-sized to large businesses: The larger the business, the greater the role the CRM process plays in streamlining your sales efforts and account management.
 In addition, a good CRM sales process will help keep you focused on moving the highest quality deals through your pipeline.

 The bottom line answer is that every business should take the time to develop an intentional, proactive CRM sales process.
 At every stage and size, the businesses that consistently achieve their sales goals are the ones that effectively manage customer relationships by engaging with, and learning about, their customers, instead of simply reacting on a transactional basis.